Biomimetic clothing and smart clothes

 Nature is nothing if not surprising.
 You could spend your whole life learning the wonders of wildflowers, migratory birds, or creatures of the seashore and still discover only a fraction of the things the living world has to offer.
 Though nature is fascinating in its own right, it can also teach us many ways of improving our own lives; indeed, it's been a constant source of inspiration for inventors.
-Now fashion designers and clothing manufacturers are also turning to nature for help developing "biomimetic clothes"—ones that perform more effectively by mimicking the wonders of the biological world.
+Some fashion designers and clothing manufacturers are now turning to nature for help in developing biomimetic clothing, which performs more effectively by mimicking the wonders of the biological world.
+Others are getting as far away from nature as possible with smart clothes, based on cutting-edge electronics and computing.
+Let's take a closer look at these two, radically different ways of creating hi-tech clothes!

 When a German engineer called Otto Lilienthal (1848–1896) strapped wings to his arms and jumped off a hill in an attempt to fly, many people thought he was crazy.
 They had a point: he did, eventually, kill himself trying to fly like the birds.
 But his pioneering glider experiments inspired the Wright brothers to develop their engine-powered airplanes in the early 20th century and played a hugely important part in the history of human flight.